 I also had a three-year rabies vaccine that was only six months old, so that could have also influenced the wards office employee’s decision to let it slide.
 With this ID, you’ll be able to gain membership in the many parks in Tokyo.
 Some require proof of vaccination, registration, and a fee, but it’s worth it to let your dog socialize with Japanese dogs in a wide-open off-leash dog run!

-Give your dog time to prepare too.
+Give your dog time to prepare, too.

 Remember that your dog didn’t make the decision to live in Japan: you did.
 That means it’s your responsibility to make the check-in process, flight, trip to your home, and new life in Japan as smooth as possible!
 Dogs can have jet-lag too, so be prepared for a potentially grumpy dog, and plan accordingly.

 Look for a high-value treat, such as something freeze-dried, chewy, stinky, meat-flavored, and low in sugar.
 During the flight, provide an unwashed crate mat/pillow and blankets (if they allow blankets).
 Your and his scent will help a lot with coping with the unfamiliar environment.
-If you have space, packing his favorite toys will help immensely once you arrive in your new home.
+If you have space, packing his favorite toys will help immensely once you arrive at your new home.
 It may seem strange, but packing an unwashed t-shirt or pants and then wafting them around the room a bit can help your dog feel like the new house is yours.

 Expect your dog to not want to pee or poop for a few days, or even refuse to eat.
 Change is scary, especially for a dog.
 If changing the location of your furniture can unnerve a dog, imagine how horrific changing your entire house is!
 This is going to be a new environment filled with new experiences and a new routine.
 If possible, try to keep your routine and environment as familiar as possible.

-Use your 180 days to focus not only on your own preparations, but also on your dog’s emotional state before and after this trip.
+Use your 180 days to focus not only on your own preparations but also on your dog’s emotional state before and after this trip.
 Remember that if he acts up during the first few days, he’s not trying to give you a hard time; he’s just having a hard time himself.
 Please consider using a “positive-reinforcement” approach when dealing with a fearful and upset dog.
 Most important of all, have fun together with your time in Japan!